peeyushtiwari888/HTML-layout--assignment/README.md

 ## 📌 Description
 This project is a clean and responsive HTML layout assignment designed to demonstrate proper HTML structure, semantic elements, spacing, alignment, and overall UI/UX best practices.
 The goal of this assignment is to build a readable, well-organized, and user-friendly webpage using only HTML.
 ---

+## ⚙️ Setup Steps
+1. Clone the repository or download it as a ZIP file.
+2. Open the index.html file in any modern web browser (Chrome, Edge, Firefox, etc.).
+3. No additional setup or dependencies are required.

+---

 ## 🧱 Technologies Used
 - HTML5